East Ham: Demography

-East Ham is a multi-cultural area, with many Caribbean, South Asian, African and eastern European residents.
-As of 2010, East Ham has the fourth-highest level of unemployment in Britain, with 16.5 percent of its residents registered unemployed.
+East Ham is a multicultural area, with many Caribbean, South Asian, African and eastern European residents.
+As of 2010, East Ham has the fourth-highest level of unemployment in the UK, with 16.5% of all residents registered unemployed.
 Around 7 in 10 children living in East Ham are from low income families, making it one of the worst areas in the country for child poverty.

-In the 2011 census, 90.8% of East Ham North ward was of BAME (Black, Asian and minority ethnic) background, and 89.9% of Green Street East was BAME.
+In the 2011 UK Census, 90.8% of East Ham North ward was of BAME (Black, Asian and minority ethnic) background, and 89.9% of Green Street East was BAME.
 These are the 3rd and 4th highest figures in all of Greater London, only behind Southall Broadway and Southall Green.
 The figure for East Ham Central was 81.9%.

-The Wall End ward (eastern parts of East Ham) had a crime rate of 46.6 in the 2014/15 period, far below the average for both Newham and Greater London.
+The Wall End ward (eastern parts of East Ham) had a crime rate of 46.6% in 2014-15, far below the average for both Newham and Greater London.

 Religion

 There are numerous places of worship for many different religions, ranging from St. Michael's Church to Kensington Avenue Temple.
 The Parish Church of St Mary Magdalene dates to the first half of the 12th century and is claimed to be the oldest parish church still in use in Greater London.
 It contains a memorial to an Edmond Nevill, who laid claim to the attainted title of Earl of Westmoreland in the 17th century.
-There are two Hindu temples in the area; one dedicated to Mahalakshmi and the other to Muruga.
+There are two Hindu temples in the area; one dedicated to Mahalakshmi and the other to Murugan.
 The latter temple was recently rebuilt with a larger prayer hall and traditional temple tower as is typical of Tamil temples in South Asia.
 Due to a very large Muslim community, East Ham also has many mosques.
-Some of the mosques include the Masjid Bilal & Islamic Centre and the Madina Masjid & Muslim Cultural Centre.
+Some of the mosques include Islamic Dawah Centre, Masjid Tauheed, Jamia Mosque, Masjid Bilal and Madina Masjid.

 Transport

 Transport connections are provided at East Ham Underground station.
 East Ham station is served by the District and Hammersmith & City lines.
-To the north of East Ham is Manor Park and Little Ilford, to the east over the North Circular Road is Barking, to the west is Upton Park and to the south over the A13 is Beckton and London City Airport.
+To the north of East Ham is Manor Park and Little Ilford, to the east over the North Circular Road is Barking, to the west is Upton Park and to the south over the A13 is Beckton.

-Woodgrange Park railway station serves the northern end of the high street, and is part of the London Overground network.